 - Usually buy a technological product or service when they believe it may be helpful.

 - Look for destinations that satisfy their intellectual curiosity.

 - Are the ideal customers for the travel industry and most travel providers.

 - Quickly choose to take a trip or buy a product.

 - May fly to one or two destinations and then drive to others.

 - Like to travel by car because they can take more luggage and move at their own pace.

-- Enjoy taking leisurely rural drives, followed by spending the night at bed and breakfast.
+- Enjoy leisurely rural drives, then spend the night at a bed and breakfast.

-- Need a good bed in a pleasant hotel, food that is trustworthy, and well-developed transportation.
+- Need a good bed in a pleasant hotel, trustworthy food, and well-developed transportation.